yuddptrr/URL-Shortener-Service/README.md

 This code use Express and MongoDB (via Mongoose), with routes for creating, retrieving, updating, and deleting URLs.
 The frontend is made by simple EJS templates with basic interactivity using JavaScript.

 set up a .env file containing your MONGO_URI, PORT, and BASE_URL.
-Then start the server using npm start and open http://localhost:3000 in your browser.
+Then start the server using node app.js and open http://localhost:3000 in your browser.